 Activists have been tireless in their efforts against war – petitioning, leafleting, marching in demonstrations, writing analyses of current events, lobbying, getting arrested in civil disobedience actions, risking the displeasure of friends, neighbors, co-workers, and family because of their views.

 Yet some are reluctant to sever the one direct connection that most people have to war – their tax payments to the federal government.
 Why?

 This page collects some of the concerns people frequently express when they begin to consider refusing to pay war taxes.
 On a basic level, these concerns boil down to questions like these: is war tax resistance safe? is it ethical? does it work?

-(If you are looking for information about the Frivolous Penalty, click here.)
+- Click on the link if you are looking for information about the Frivolous Penalty

 Fear and Personal Issues